 Corporate support usually consists of goods or money given directly to the project.
 Often the Corporation expects something in return for this donation, like advertising or the use of the project for publicity purposes.
 Fiscal sponsorship allows artists to gain access to funding opportunities that are only available to 501(c)(3) tax-exempt organizations.

 No, but it allows you to apply for grants that require a non-profit status.
-You can apply for the Dean grants and you will find all that information separate on the web site.
-FTH being your fiscal sponsor will not keep you from entering the Roy W. Dean Film Grants.
+You can apply for our Roy W. Dean grants and you will find all that information separate on the web site.
+From the Heart Productions (FTH) being your fiscal sponsor will not keep you from entering the Roy W. Dean Film Grants.

-What types of projects are eligible for fiscal sponsorship through From The Heart?
+What types of projects are eligible for fiscal sponsorship through From The Heart Productions Inc?

-We accept types of film projects.
-That includes documentary, feature film, short, web series, fiction or non-fiction.
-It can be at any stage of production including completed (since you may need post production and distribution).
+We accept film and media projects.
+That includes documentary, narrative feature films, short films, and web series.
+Fiction or non-fiction.
+It can be at any stage of production including completed (since you may need funding for distribution).

 Is there a minimum fundraising goal for fiscally sponsored projects?

 Yes, We require all projects we accept into fiscal sponsorship to have at least a $10,000 fundraising goal.